Do I Need To Play Xenoblade 2 Before 3? [Answered]

 Why You Should Skip Xenoblade 2

-Even the developers, Monolith Soft, have said that there is no need for new players to start from the beginning.
-You can start from 3 without any form of hesitation.
-The main story is completely free of connections and is easily understandable by any new players.
+2. Developer’s Perspective: Monolith Soft, the developers of the series, have stated that there’s no necessity for new players to start from the beginning.
+You can dive into Xenoblade 3 without any hesitation, as its main story is standalone and easily understandable for newcomers.

 In the end, it all depends on what you want to do.
 If you love world-building and the lore of the series, then it is a must.
 You should definitely play all 3 in the release order.
 But if you don’t want to, then no one is forcing you.
 You can easily play Xenoblade 3’s main story without worrying much about the lore.